Nepenthes gracilis

 Nepenthes gracilis (/nᵻˈpɛnθiːz ˈɡræsᵻlɪs/; from Latin: gracilis "slender"), or the slender pitcher-plant, is a common lowland pitcher plant that is widespread in the Sunda region.
 It has been recorded from Borneo, Cambodia, Peninsular Malaysia, Singapore, Sulawesi, Sumatra, and Thailand.
-The species has a wide altitudinal distribution of 0 to 1,100 m (and perhaps even 1,700 m) above sea level, although most populations are found below 100 m and plants are rare above 1,000 m.
+The species has a wide altitudinal distribution of 0 to 1,100 meters (and perhaps even 1,700 meters) above sea level, although most populations are found below 100 meters and plants are rare above 1,000 meters.
 Despite being a widespread plant, natural hybrids between N. gracilis and other species are quite rare.

 Nepenthes gracilis was formally described by Pieter Willem Korthals in his 1839 monograph, "Over het geslacht Nepenthes".

 Nepenthes abgracilis from the Philippines is named for its superficial similarity to this species.

 Carnivory

 The small, elongated pitchers of N. gracilis appear relatively unremarkable and have a very thin peristome.
 Nevertheless, the species is unusual (and possibly unique) in that the underside of the pitcher lid bears an uneven layer of wax crystals.
 This layer is not as thick as, and structurally distinct from, that found in the waxy zone of the pitcher interior, and insects can easily adhere to it in dry conditions.
 During downpours, however, it functions as part of a trapping mechanism, whereby the impact of raindrops striking the lid causes insects to lose their footing and fall into the pitcher cup below.

 Left: Nepenthes gracilis upper pitcher with a Polyrhachis pruinosa ant (A and B), showing the waxy zones of the pitcher interior and lower lid surface.

 Centre: Scanning electron micrographs revealing the ultrastructure of N. gracilis wax crystals on the inner surface of the pitcher (A and B) and underside of the lid (C and D).

 Right: Prey capture efficiency of the two waxy layers and peristome of N. gracilis under 'dry', 'raining' and 'wet' conditions.